caseydemo/caseydemo.github.io/_posts/2017-09-21-test-jekyll.md

 ---
 layout: post
-title: "whatup, jekyll"
+title: "A new friend - github."
 ---
-# My first blog post!
+# A new friend - github.

 ## woohoo!